cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryVotesByProposal"></a>
+<a name="cosmos.group.v1beta1.QueryVotesByProposalRequest"></a>

-### QueryVotesByProposal
+### QueryVotesByProposalRequest
-QueryVotesByProposal is the Query/VotesByProposal request type.
+QueryVotesByProposalRequest is the Query/VotesByProposal request type.

 | Field | Type | Label | Description |